 Fla.
 Const. art.
 X, § 33 (Dec.
-12, 2018) (proposed amendment), https://initiativepetitions.elections.myflorida.com/InitiativeForms/Fulltext/Fulltext_1816_EN.pdf.
+12, 2018) (proposed amendment), https://initiativepetitions.elections.myflorida.com/InitiativeForms/Fulltext/Fulltext_1816 EN.pdf.

 - 19. The Amendment is supported by a diverse coalition of policy experts, healthcare providers, patient advocates, employee associations, and directly affected individuals across Florida. - 20.
-To engage voters across the state, FDH relies on a network of paid circulators, volunteers, and 46 decentralized petition hubs.
-At present, FDH employs over 250 paid circulators, with plans to scale up to 3,000 by September 2025 to bolster its ballot initiative efforts.
-Petition forms are made available in English, Spanish, and Haitian Creole, and voters may also submit completed forms via mail or in person at 46 hub locations across Florida.

-- 21. Plaintiff Mitchell Emerson is the Campaign Manager for FDH.
+To engage voters across the state, FDH relies on a network of paid circulators, volunteers, and 45 decentralized petition hubs.
+At present, FDH employs hundreds of paid circulators, with plans to hire hundreds more before July 1, and to scale up to 3,000 by September 2025 to bolster its ballot initiative efforts.
+Petition forms are made available in English, Spanish, and Haitian Creole, and voters may also submit completed forms via mail or in person at roughly 50 hub locations across Florida.
+FDH extends opportunities to circulate to anyone who supports its mission, including noncitizens and citizens that are not Florida residents. - 21.
+Plaintiff Mitchell Emerson is the Executive Director and Campaign Manager for FDH.
 He is also a Florida resident and registered voter.
 As a registered Florida voter, he has already signed a petition in support of the proposed Amendment. - 22.
 Plaintiff Jordan Simmons is a resident of Missouri.
 He is currently employed as a project director for FDH.
 In this role, Mr. Simmons both personally engages in petition circulation and helps to ensure that FDH appropriately handles and submits petitions that have been returned by petition circulators.
 Mr. Simmons is passionately committed to the goal of expanding Medicaid, including in his home state of Missouri, where he worked on a Medicaid expansion ballot measure.
 As a non-resident of Florida, Mr. Simmons will not be legally allowed to continue his current job responsibilities starting July 1, and will resign his employment if he is unable to continue to work.